 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

-A matter regarding NPR GP INC (GENERAL PARTNER FOR NPR LIMITED and [tenant name suppressed to protect privacy]

 DECISION

 Dispute Codes OPR, MNR

 Introduction

 This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on July 27, 2015, the landlord posted the Notices of Direct Request Proceeding to the door of the rental unit.
-The landlord had a witness sign the Proofs of Service of the Notices of Direct Request Proceeding to confirm this service.
-Based on the written submission of the landlord and in accordance with sections 89(2) and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on July 30, 2015, the third day after their posting.
+The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on March 19, 2017, the landlord personally served the tenants the Notices of Direct Request Proceeding by handing the documents to Person R.C., an adult who resides with the tenants.
+The landlord had person R.C. and a witness sign the Proofs of Service of the Notices of Direct Request Proceeding to confirm personal service.
+Based on the written submissions of the landlord and in accordance with section 89(2) of the Act, I find that the tenants have been duly served with the Direct Request Proceeding documents on March 19, 2017.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: